The Story of the Shamrock and 5 Irish Symbols We Love to Wear

 3. The Trinity Knot

-Like the Celtic cross, the origin of the Trinity Knot goes back to pagan Ireland where three was the magic number.
+Like the Celtic cross, the origin of the Trinity Knot goes back to pagan Ireland were three was the magic number.
 Christians used it as a sign of the Holy Trinity and it most famously appears in the stunning 9th century Book of Kells which is housed in Trinity College.
 From Life, Death and Rebirth to the Father, Son and Holy Spirit, the Trinity knot remains an age-old Irish symbol of eternity.

 Wear the classic Trinity Knot with this gorgeous Irish pendant and earrings set, featuring stunning freshwater pearls.
 It’s one of our customer favourites.